Tangent $\infty$-categories and Goodwillie calculus: Differential Objects are Stable -Categories

 is an isomorphism in $\widehat{h\Diff}(\Catdiff)$, so $T_*$ is essentially surjective on objects.
 Hence $T_*$ is an equivalence of categories, and we can transfer the cartesian differential structure from Theorem~\ref{thm:cartesian-differential-structure} along $T_*$ to $h\Catst$.

 It remains to show that this inherited cartesian differential structure is as claimed in the statement of the theorem.
-To calculate that structure, we first examine the differential structure on an object $\cat{C}$ in the tangent category $h\Catst$ determined from that on $T_*\cat{C}$ by the equivalence $T_*$.
-It can be shown by working through Definition~\ref{def:TxC-informal} that the relevant monoid structure on $T_*\cat{C}$ is given by the fibrewise-product
+To calculate that structure, we first examine the differential structure on the tangent space $T_*\cat{C}$.